You want smart political talk without the meltdowns?

 Especially if they've been following the investigation.

-So you have somebody that is the four person of a grand jury that sounds like a giggling, excited, happy uh grand juror that can't wait for indictments.
+So you have somebody that is the four person of a grand jury that sounds like a giggling, excited, happy grand juror that can't wait for indictments.

 Now, does that now taint the jury pool?

-The answer is clearly obviously yes.
+The answer is clearly, obviously, yes.

-And a judge, any judge, there needs to be a motion to quash this and and stop this and end this right here and right now, just based on the law.
+And a judge, any judge, there needs to be a motion to quash this and stop this and end this right here and right now, just based on the law.

-Uh anyway, let's get to our busy phones.
+Anyway, let's get to our busy phones.

-Say it, let's say hi to Mitch is in Denver.
+Let's say hi to Mitch's in Denver.

-Mitch are on the Sean Hannity show.
+Mitch, you're on the Sean Hannity show.

 Glad you called.